NatLibFi/loglevel-message-buffer/README.md

   loglevelMessageBuffer(log);

   log.warn('TEST');
-  // Flushes the buffer and sends all messages forward log.flush();
+  // Flushes the buffer and sends all messages forward (NOTE: #flush becomes only available after a message is sent) log.flush();

 });